jun-inoue/eDNAmap/README.md

 # oeDNAmap
-Web Tool/Database for Metabarcodes in the Northwestern Pacific and Beyond
+A Web Tool/Database for Metabarcodes in the Northwestern Pacific and Beyond

 ---